o1-labs/rfcs/00xx-account-deletion.md

 ## Unresolved questions

 - Merklization of ledger + free list and interface for interacting with this data structure
+- Upon account deletion, do we want to be able to return the creation fee to one account and the balance to another?

+  Is account deletion only possible on accounts with a MINA balance of 0, so that we only deal with returning the creation fee in the transaction logic?

 <!-- ## Resources - TB removed
  !--